oceanicsdotio/oceanics.io/README.md

-# Rust/WASM Development
+## Rust/WASM Development

-The frontend uses Rust compiled to web assembly (WASM) in the frontend.
+The frontend uses Rust compiled to web assembly (WASM). `Cargo.toml` describes the rust dependencies.

-To develop on WASM, you can get started with `rustup`, and `wasm-pack`:
+To develop on Rust/WASM, you can get started with `rustup`, and `wasm-pack`:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh
 ```

-The `wasm-bindgen` tooling packages WASM to interact with Javascript, and can be served as static files by compiling [without a bundler](https://github.com/rustwasm/wasm-bindgen/tree/master/examples/without-a-bundler)
+The `wasm-bindgen` tooling packages WASM as an importable JavaScript library.
+This allows the binaries to be served along with the other static assets by compiling [without a bundler](https://github.com/rustwasm/wasm-bindgen/tree/master/examples/without-a-bundler).

+The build command is in the package.
 Use `yarn run build-wasm` to compile rust to webassembly and generate javascript bindings.

-`Cargo.toml` describes the rust dependencies

-## Rust crate
+### Rust crate

 agent.rs - agent simulations